metrorailings/OwlBlog/content/posts/week-11-insights.md

 Denver's defensive line is clowning this Miami offensive line.
 Props to Malik Reed for stepping up big and destroying the right side of Miami's offensive line.

+Bootlegs and play actions throws down the middle seem to be bringing the best out of Lock.

 ***

 ## Packers @ Colts